 One cubic yard of dry bark mulch weighs about 506 pounds or 0.25 US tons.
 A cubic yard of dry woodchip mulch weighs about 674 pounds or 0.34 US tons.
 The higher the moisture content, the more the mulch will weigh.

-1 cubic yard to pounds, tons
+One cubic yard to pounds/tons chart

 Material Pounds (lb) US tons Metric tonnes